 The D-backs understand that this may be challenging and unfamiliar for some.
 Because the D-backs organization is a place where communities come together, we believe we have an opportunity to facilitate dialogue to advance inclusion of people representing all dimensions of diversity including gender identity.
 In keeping with our core values of caring, honesty, respect and responsibility, we believe it is important to consider diverse perspectives, talk through concerns and beliefs, and build empathy for one another.

-Billy Bean, Major League Baseball Vice President, Social Responsibility & Inclusion, and Torey Lovullo (Manager, Arizona Diamondbacks) are great friends and Torey has supported Billy throughout his career.
+Billy Bean, Major League Baseball Vice President, Social Responsibility & Inclusion, and Torey Lovullo, Manager, Arizona Diamondbacks, are great friends.
+Lovullo has supported Bean throughout his career.
 Their story aired on MLB Network in April of 2018.
 Read Article »

 Dear Glenn Burke: A Letter from Billy Bean